cc65/cc65/libsrc/float/readme.md

 This is a wrapper to the CBM kernal functions.

 - this one is fairly complete, including math functions
-- the only missing functions are ftosrsubeax, fnegeax
+- the only missing function is ftosrsubeax
   - WANTED: which can be easily added once testcode is found that actually triggers it :)

 #### ieee754